zygmuntz/sofia-ml-mod/README.md

 `--cluster_mapping_threshold <float t>`

 After mapping, the values below the threshold will be set to zero (try `t` = 0.01 or 0.001).
-The resulting file might be smaller and sparsyifying in this way may also help supervised learning (smaller error in classification or regression).
+The resulting file might be smaller and sparsifying in this way may also help supervised learning (smaller error in classification or regression).

 Make sure that `t` is small enough in relation to `--cluster_mapping_param`, because if all the features are smaller than the threshold, you'll just get a bunch of zeros.